Khalid-X/Discord-bot-/README.md

 The modular structure allows new tracking systems and analytics features to be added efficiently without affecting unrelated parts of the application.

-Each cog focuses on using the functions from the database file in order to get data directly from the database then using the pillow library it draws the data on a template designed by me with fonts, strokes, restricting rectangles, and specific coordinates.
+Each cog focuses on using the functions from the database file in order to get data directly from the database.
+Then using the pillow library, it draws the data on a template and adds fonts, strokes, restricting rectangles, and specific coordinates.

 ---